 These areas include smartphones and software, base stations and other telecommunication equipment, caller identification, vision & facial recognition and monitoring systems, license plate recognition, vehicle collision warning and avoidance systems, earth moving equipment, auto parts, music identification, computer accessories, wireless navigation and mapping systems, advanced process control, chip fabrication, chemical compositions, cosmetic formulations, contact lens, boat design, catalysts, oil field equipment, tertiary oil recovery systems, offshore platforms, medical devices, pagers, laser levels, fasteners, “distance to the pin” determination on a golf course, and ski poles to name a few.

-The attorneys in our firm also represent clients on a contingency fee basis for certain cases.
-See our Contingency Fee Patent Litigation page for additional information.
+The Polasek Law Firm also represents clients on a contingency fee basis for certain cases.
+See the TPLF Contingency Fee Patent Litigation page for additional information.

 What Constitutes Patent Infringement